The Best Classic Meatloaf

 • In a skillet, sauté the diced onion in the butter until tender and beginning to get golden in color.

-• Put the ground beef, bread crumbs, Parmesan cheese, oregano, garlic powder, salt & pepper and the sauteed onions in a large bowl.
+• Put the ground beef, bread crumbs, Parmesan cheese, oregano, garlic powder, salt & pepper, and the sautéed onions in a large bowl.

-• In a small bowl, whisk together the eggs, milk and Worcestershire Sauce.
+• In a small bowl, whisk together the eggs, milk, and Worcestershire Sauce.

-• Pour the liquid into the larger bowl, and combine it all together, mixing with your hands (they’re your best kitchen tool.)
+• Pour the liquid into the larger bowl and combine it all together, mixing with your hands (they’re your best kitchen tool.)

-• Scoop the mixture out onto an edged baking sheet, lined with parchment paper or a silpat.
+• Scoop the mixture out onto an edged baking sheet lined with parchment paper or a silpat.

-• Shape the meat into a loaf that is about 5 inches wide, and 2 inches thick.
+• Shape the meat into a loaf that is about 5 inches wide and 2 inches thick.

 • In a small bowl, whisk together the topping ingredients.